Programmatically ingest data into Azure Data Explorer

 Afterward, you will see the permissions are granted:

-Update: Recently I noticed that Azure resources (like Stream Analytics Jobs or Azure Functions) can also be selected as principal for the Azure portal permission selection.
+Update: Recently I noticed that Azure resources (like Stream Analytics Jobs or Azure Functions) can also be selected as a principal for the Azure portal permission selection.
 These resources need to have assigned a managed identity though!

 Next, let’s add a table to ingest and query.